csharrison/csharrison.github.io/_posts/2025-03-10-compound-binomials.markdown

 So where does that leave us?
 Well if $g(z) = \lambda z$, then $e^{g(z)} = G_N(z+1) = e^{\lambda z}$, so $G_N(z) = e^{\lambda (z-1)}$, which indeed is the PGF for the Poisson distribution!
 This tells us that the _independence_ of the two random variables from binomial splitting uniquely characterizes the Poisson distribution.
 There aren't any other distributions with this property!

+[^mult]: Some online references claim that the binomial distribution is equivalent to the multinomial distribution in two dimensions, but I think this is a little misleading because the binomial distribution does not model the "leftover" mass from the failed trials.
+It only outputs the number of successful trials (even though the leftover mass can be computed exactly given the output of the binomial distribution).